as-abhinav/uibootcamp7/README.md

 Creating Redux Actions
 ----------------------

 Actions are just a plain javascript object.
-What do you want to include in this object is totally upto you,
+What do you want to include in this object is totally upto you.

 Create a `app/actions` directory and add a `handles.js` file in it.